-In pastures, heavily graze infestation during winter.
-Remove stock when the first seed head emerge.
+In pastures, heavily graze infestations during winter.
+Remove stock when the first seed heads emerge.
 Spray top with paraquat just before the first heads start to change colour.
 Repeat if late rains result in a second emergence of heads.
 On paddocks that are to be cropped in the following season, hay freezing with glyphosate or cutting for silage then spraying regrowth with paraquat is preferred.

 Complete control of seed set results in very low levels of infestation in the following season.

 Burning provides some control if done early before the seed falls and starts to bury itself.